Valerikfedorova/hw1/README.md

 ### Today my talk would be devoted to my personality

+#### Especially, I would tell you about my education

 **My name is Valeria Fedorova**

-*I am from Kirov, a small city*
+*I am from Kirov,a small city, which is located in northern part of Russia*

 ~~I am interested in chemistry~~

-> Why did I decide to learn languages
+> Why did I decide to learn languages?
+> What advantages of learning foreign languages?

 ![the country of my dream - Germany](https://www.votpusk.ru/country/cnimages/new/germany.jpg)